syed0019/Investigating_Fandango_Movie_Ratings/README.md

 # Investigating_Fandango_Movie_Ratings
-Analyzed the recent movie ratings data at the Fandango website to determine the change in movie ratings
+In this project, we analyzed the recent movie ratings data at the [Fandango](https://www.fandango.com/) website, an online movie ratings aggregator, to determine whether there has been any change in Fandango's rating system after Hickey's analysis.
+Walt Hickey was a data journalist who analyzed movie ratings data in October 2015, and found strong evidence to suggest that Fandango's rating system was biased and dishonest.
+He published his analysis in the article which is available [here](https://fivethirtyeight.com/features/fandango-movies-ratings/).